codex-storage/codex-research/design/marketplace.md

 -----

 Initially all host slots are empty.
-An empty slot can be filled by anyone by submitting a correct storage proof together with collateral.
+An empty slot can be filled by anyone by depositing collateral and submitting a correct storage proof.

         proof &                                 proof &